 There are several design types for both telescope optical tubes and for mounts.
 Each has advantages and disadvantages, and none is clearly superior.
 You need to understand their characteristics and decide what will best meet your needs.

-The classic advice for a typical beginner is to start with a mid-sized (150 mm or 200 mm) reflector on a Dobsonian mount.
+The classic advice for a typical beginner is to start with a mid-sized (150 to 200 mm6 to 8 inch) reflector on a Dobsonian mount.